reviczky/northumbria/modules/governance/report.md

 \blank[line]

 Further to the data classification, which holds information that is deemed as \infull{CID} (\CID\), the nature of the business is multicultural, being represented around the globe with clients from \infull{APAC} (\APAC\), \infull{EMEA} (\EMEA\) or the \infull{AMER} (\AMER\), each with their own legislations, laws, culture and customs of business.
-Ethics and reputation has to considered when considering whether doing business in certain countried or not, for example women doing business or countries at war.
+Ethics and reputation has to considered when considering whether doing business in certain countries or not, for example women doing business or countries at war.
 Specific laws have to be obeyed when data is in transit or being exchanged (U.S.-EU & U.S.-Swiss Safe Harbor Frameworks).
 Some countries like Switzerland or Germany (Works Council, Trade Unions) impose strict restrictions on where data can be stored and how it can be accessed and by whom, that results in an additional challenge for each decision that has to be made.
 After the financial crisis, regulations for financial services has tightened and many regulatory bodies (\infull{MAS}, \infull{SOX}, \infull{RBI}, \infull{FRBNY}, \infull{FINMA}, \infull{BAFIN}, \infull{FCA} and \infull{BoE})\cite[mallin2013corporate] oversee the business with wide-ranging implications.
 Not conforming to these regulatory requirement will lead to a revocation of business in the respective countries.
 One of the biggest regulatory framework that all financial institutes have to comply with is Basel III. \par